akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 As for the Queen, she stared at the King, a picture of astonishment.
 “You cannot possibly mean to cast his life so blindly.”

 Henry’s posture relaxed instantly, the fire cooling into a stony, dismissive indifference.
 He reached for his wine.
 “If the Heavens wish him wed, they shall surely provide.
-Else-wise, let the hall stay empty, that I may drink in peace.”
+Else-wise, let the hall keep its silence, that I may drink in peace.”

 The hall settled into a jagged silence.
 Roger of Salisbury stood motionless.
 He knew the truth, as did the older lords: the King had spoken a *vow* made *coram rege*—before the high court.
 If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar in the eyes of the law and God.

-Henry reached for his wine, oblivious to the cage he had just built—its door swung wide open to the night.
+Henry reached for his wine, oblivious to the cage he had just built — its door swung wide open.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)